Healey, Ossett: Healey Mills sidings

 By 1920 extensive railway sidings had been developed on the railway line east-southeast of Healey, named Healey Mill Sidings.
 In the 1960s, as part of a modernisation plan, the sidings were re-designed for more efficient wagon load handling.

 Construction included cutting a new channel over 1,000 yards long for the River Calder south of the original, levelling of the site with over 1 million cubic yards of infill, the re-construction and extension of a road bridge at the east end of the site near Horbury Bridge, the construction of three railway bridges over the River Calder, and diversion of gas and electricity mains.

 The new yard was built as a hump shunting (gravity) yard capable of handling 4,000 wagons a day.
 The reception sidings were built west of the River Calder, the main yard was built on the extended site of the former sidings.
 The main control tower was located south of the main line and the Calder Vale Dye Works near to the river.
 The yard opened in 1963 at a cost of £3.5 million.
 The diesel motive power depot at Healey Mills opened in 1967.

 After the marshalling yard closed in 1987, the site was used for storage of trains and locomotives.
 After the privatisation of British Rail the site was operated by EWS; an assessment was made of a future requirement of six long doubled ended sidings and further short single ended sidings.

 After 2010 the site's use was limited to crew changes; the driver depot at Healey Mills closed in 2012, being relocated to portacabins at Wakefield Kirkgate station after 4 February 2012.

 Today

 Healey New Mill still exists and is used as industrial units.
 The mill and chimney are grade II listed buildings.
 The 1872 inn, The Millers Arms, exists as The Brewer's Pride.

-Network Rail still own the Power Signal Box which is still operational, controlling trains from Horbury to Huddersfield (which includes the Transpennine route).
+Network Rail still own the Power Signal Box which is no longer operational, previously controlling trains from Horbury to Huddersfield (which includes the Transpennine route).

 In 2011, Healey's only public transport service is the number 102 bus operated by Arriva Yorkshire on behalf of the West Yorkshire Metro which links to Wakefield via Ossett.